-Managerial Person KMP and Senior Management shall be eligible for a monthlyremuneration as may be approved by the Board on the recommendation of the Committee inaccordance with the statutory provisions of the Act and the rules made there under forthe time being in force.
-The break-up of the pay scale and quantum of perquisites includingemployer's contribution to Provident Fund(s) pension scheme(s) medical expenses clubfees etc. shall be decided and approved by the Board on the recommendation of theCommittee and approved by the shareholders and Central Government wherever required.
+Managerial Person KMP and Senior Management shall be eligible for a monthlyremuneration as may be approved by the Board on the recommendation of the Committee inaccordance with the statutory provisions of the Act and the rules made there under for thetime being in force.
+The break-up of the pay scale and quantum of perquisites includingemployer's contribution to Provident Fund(s) pension scheme(s) medical expenses clubfees etc. shall be decided and approved by the Board on the recommendation of theCommittee and approved by the shareholders and such other approval wherever required.

 2. Variable Pay:

 The Company may in its discretion structure any portion of remuneration to link rewardsto corporate and individual performance fulfilment of specified improvement targets orthe attainment of certain financial or other objectives set by the Board.
 The amountpayable shall be based on performance against pre-determined financial and non-financialmetrics.

 3. Provision for excess remuneration:

 Remuneration to Non-Executive/Independent Director:

 2. Sitting Fees:

 The Non-Executive/Independent Director may receive remuneration by way of fees forattending meetings of Board or Committee thereof.

-c.
-Limit of Remuneration/Commission:
+3. Limit of Remuneration/Commission:

-Pursuant to the provisions of section 134(3)(p) of the Act and Schedule IV of the Actand in accordance to Regulation 17(10) 25(4) of the Listing Regulations the Board has carriedout the annual performance evaluation of the Board as a whole various Committees of theBoard and of the individual Directors.
+Pursuant to the provisions of section 134(3)(p) and Schedule IV of the Act and inaccordance to Regulation 17(10) 25(4) of the Listing Regulations the Board has carriedout the annual performance evaluation of the Board as a whole various Committees of theBoard and of the individual Directors.
 The performance evaluation of the IndependentDirectors was carried out by the entire Board.
 The Directors expressed their satisfactionwith the evaluation process.
-The manner in which the evaluation has beencarried out has been explained in the Report on Corporate Governance annexed to thisReport.
+The manner in which the evaluation has been carried out hasbeen explained in the Corporate Governance Report annexed to this Report.

 A declaration to the effect that they meet the criteria of independence as provided insub-section (6) of Section 149 of the Act has also been received from IndependentDirectors of the Company.

-In a separate meeting of Independent Directors performance of Non-IndependentDirectors performance of the Board as a whole and performance of the Chairman wasevaluated taking into account the views of the Executive Directors and Non-ExecutiveDirectors.
-The same was discussed in the Board Meeting followed by the meeting ofIndependent Directors at which the performance of the Board its committee and individualDirectors was also discussed.
+In a separate meeting of Independent Directors performance of non-independentDirectors performance of the Board as a whole and performance of the Chairman wasevaluated taking into account the views of the executive directors and nonexecutivedirectors.
+The same was discussed in the Board meeting that followed the meeting ofindependent directors at which the performance of the Board its committee and individualDirectors was also discussed.

-In accordance with the provisions of Section 197(12) of the Act the ratio of theremuneration of each Director to the median employee's remuneration and other details interms of sub-section 12 of Section 197 of the Act read with Rule 5(1) ofthe Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 areforming part of this report and has been appended as "Annexure 3" to this Annual Report.
+In accordance with the provisions of Section 197(12) of the Act the ratio of theremuneration of each Director to the median employee's remuneration and other details interms of sub-section 12 of Section 197 of the Companies Act 2013 read with Rule 5(1) ofthe Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 areforming part of this report and has been appended as "Annexure 3" to theBoard's Report.

 In terms of first proviso to Section 136 of the Act the Report and FinancialStatements are being sent to the Members and others entitled thereto excluding theinformation on employees' particulars as required pursuant to provisions of Rule 5(2) and5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014.

-In accordance with the provisions of Section 197 of the Act read with Rule 5(2) and5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014the annexure pertaining to the names and other particulars of employees is available forinspection at the Registered Office of the Company during the business hours on workingdays of the Company up to the date of the ensuing AGM.
-Any shareholder interested in obtaining a copy of the saidAnnexure may write to the Company Secretary & ComplianceOfficer in this regard.
+In accordance with the provisions of Section 197 of the Act read with Rule 5(2) and5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014the annexure pertaining to the names and other particulars of employees is available forinspection in electronic mode.
+Any shareholder interested in obtaining a copy of the saidAnnexure may write to the Company Secretary & Compliance Officer in this regard.

 The Board of Directors affirms that the remuneration paid to employees of the Companyis as per the Nomination and Remuneration Policy of the Company.

-In terms of Regulation 34(2)(f) of the Listing Regulations top 500 listed entitiesbased on their market capitalisation as on financial year end are required to prepare aBusiness Responsibility Report ("BRR") forming part of the Annual Report.
+In terms of Regulation 34(2)(f) of the Listing Regulations top 1000 listed entitiesbased on their market capitalisation as on March 31 are required to prepare a BusinessResponsibility Report ("BRR") forming part of the Annual Report.

-Accordingly the Company has prepared the BRR describing the initiatives taken by theBoard from an Environmental Social and Governance perspective and has also constitutedthe Business Responsibility Committee to overview the Business Responsibility Report andframe and overview such polices as may be required from time to time.
+Accordingly the Company has prepared the BRR describing the initiatives taken by theBoard from an environmental Social and Governance perspective and has also constitutedthe Business Responsibility Committee to overview the Business Responsibility Report andframe and overview such polices as may be required from time to time.

-The said BRR is forming part of Annual Report of the Company and is also uploaded onthe website of the Company at www.motilaloswalgroup.com
+The said BRR is forming part of Annual Report of the Company and is also uploaded onthe website of the Company at www.motilaloswalgroup.com.

-Pursuant to the provisions of Section 139(2) of the Act and the rules made thereunderthe Members at their Twelfth AGM held on July 272017 had appointed M/s.
+Pursuant to the provisions of Section 139(2) of the Act and the rules made thereunderthe Members at their Twelfth Annual General Meeting ("AGM") held on July 272017 had appointed M/s.
 Walker Chandiok & Co.
-LLP Chartered Accountants as theStatutory Auditors of the Company for a term of five years i.e. from the conclusion ofTwelfth AGM till the conclusion of theSeventeenth AGM subject to ratification of appointment by Members in every subsequent AGMof the Company.
+LLP Chartered Accountants as theStatutory Auditors of the Company for a term of five years i.e. from the conclusion ofTwelfth AGM till the conclusion of the Seventeenth AGM.

 Mr. Sudhir Pillai Partner Walker Chandiok & Co.
 LLP Chartered AccountantsStatutory Auditors has signed the Audited Financial Statements of the Company.

 The Statutory Auditors' Report issued by Walker Chandiok & Co.
-LLP for the yearunder review does not contain anyqualification.
-The Notes to the Accounts referred to in the Auditors' Report areself-explanatory and therefore do not call for any further clarifications under Section134(3)(f) of the Act.Further pursuant to Section 143(12) of the Act the Statutory Auditors of the Companyhave not reported any instances of frauds committed in the Company by its officers oremployees.
+LLP for the yearunder review does not contain any qualification reservations or adverse remarks.
+TheNotes to the Accounts referred to in the Auditors' Report are self-explanatory andtherefore do not call for any further clarifications under Section 134(3)(f) of the Act.Further pursuant to Section 143(12) of the Act the Statutory Auditors of the Companyhave not reported any instances of frauds committed in the Company by its officers oremployees.

-There is no adverse remark qualifications or reservation in the Secretarial AuditReport.
+There is no adverse remark qualifications or reservation in the Secretarial AuditReport and Secretarial Compliance Report.